Compensation of Participants

 When determining the appropriate level of remuneration, the principal investigator (PI) should take into consideration the participants' medical, employment, and educational status, as well as their financial, emotional, and community resources.
 These considerations should be applied regardless of the form of payment, which may be offered by cash, gift card, gift (e.g., t-shirt or book), entry into a drawing, travel or child care reimbursement, course credit, or no-cost services or treatment.

-Record Keeping and Payment Process When University Funds are Involved
+Record Keeping and Payment Process when University Funds are Involved

 Following approval of a study protocol by the IRB, the PI will need to work with the Office of Business Operations (OBO) and/or the Office of Research and Sponsored Programs (RSP, for externally funded projects) to set up the participant payment process, if the study involves direct payments to individuals from university funds.
 The appropriate process will depend on which type of compensation is planned and the dollar value of the compensation.